mabdelfattahm/certified-aws-solutions-architect-associate/3-aws-serverless/api-gateway.md

 - We can give access to an API by creating an IAM policy authorization and attach it to an User/Role
 - API Gateway verifies IAM permissions passed by the calling application
 - Good practice to provide access within own infrastructure
-- It leverages Sig v4 signatures by adding the signature to a header
+- It leverages **Sig v4** signatures by adding the signature to a header
+    - If you see Sig v4, think API gateway IAM permissions

 ### Lambda Authorizer (Custom Authorizer)